3ViewSense: Spatial and Mental Perspective Reasoning from Orthographic Views in Vision-Language Models: Methodology

 where $M^c, M^r$ denote the global maximums of the corresponding column/row, and $O^c, O^r$ represent the maximum heights of other blocks in the same line (excluding $(x,y)$).
 We rigorously filter synthetic data to ensure this condition holds (proof in Appendix~\ref{appendix:proof_of_uniqueness}).

 For the Out-of-Domain subset, we assess robustness using a voxel-based sandbox engine.
 Deviating from rigid in-domain grids, blocks are stochastically scattered to form unstructured, high-entropy piles.
 We manually sample these scenes from diverse viewpoints to introduce natural perspective variations.
+Each query-answer pair is manually verified by human annotators for correctness.

 \textbf{Object Reasoning Task.} This task assesses capabilities in both relative spatial positioning and object enumeration.
 For In-Domain data, we utilize a 3D rendering engine.
 Objects are arranged on a single horizontal plane to decouple spatial reasoning from vertical occlusion.
 We define two sub-tasks: \textit{Object Counting} and \textit{Object Positioning}.
 For positioning, we discretize spatial relations into 8 directions (e.g., ``front'', ``front-left'').
 To handle ambiguity near the boundary of the axis, we treat both the cardinal and intermediate directions as valid labels if the object aligns within the $5^{\circ}$ margin of a canonical axis.